World Literature on Medicinal Plants from Pankaj Oudhia’s Medicinal Plant Database -75

 Antimicrobial effects of Indian medicinal

-plants against acne-inducing bacteria.
+against acne-inducing bacteria.

 Journal of Pharmaceutical Research, 2007;